 New Paypal fees in the Philippines

-Sellers from the Philippines using Paypal will have to pay higher fees starting today, September 10, 2013.
-The Policy Update announced by Paypal last month takes effect today, paving the way for an increase in fees affecting commercial payments.
+Sellers from the Philippines using Paypal will have to pay higher fees starting September 10, 2013.
+This paves the way for an increase in fees affecting commercial payments.

-Honestly, the revised fees shown in Paypal’s latest Policy Update seems to be a bit confusing for most users.
-We’ll try to simplify the table and briefly explain how it will impact Paypal users.
+Honestly, we find the revised fees as shown in Paypal’s latest Policy Update to be a bit confusing.
+To make it easier for PinoyMoneyTalk readers to understand, we’ll try to simplify the table and explain how it will impact Paypal users.

 “Personal payments” are charged separately.
 Scroll down to the latter section of this article for details on “personal payments”.